amltms/shutter/README.md

 # Screens

-A web application that allows you to overview films and tv shows from.
+A web application that allows you to search through a database of films and tv shows.
+Provides an overview on each item.

 ## Help